rhel-labs/learn-katacoda/ansible-idm/intro.md

 # Concepts included in this scenario:
 * Using ansible playbooks to deploy IdM across RHEL servers
-* Starting and stopping the IdM server using systemd
+* Starting and stopping the IdM server and services
 * Creating a user on the IdM server
 * Run health-check to monitor if any IdM services are not running properly